 So, during the holidays, this is why it is essential to join with reality.
 If you engage in fantasies, about what should be, what could be, or have ideas that are unrealistic you’ll get caught up in a battle with reality.
-You may become easily agitated, loose sleep, fret about the parties or the gifts, and through it all you miss moment after moment of life.
+You may become easily agitated, lose sleep, fret about the parties or the gifts, and through it all, you miss moment after moment of life.

 This is a LOT to focus on.
 Here’s my thought:

 Pick 2 that resonate with you, and make that your focus this December.
-Everyday… put you attention there.
+Everyday… put your attention there.
 It is the cumulative effect of the small things…that really matters.